noi-techpark/odh-docs/source/howto/tourism/getstarted.rst

 How to access Tourism Data?
 ===========================

-.. note:: Information in this page might be updated and improved in the next future.

 The purpose of this howto is to quickly introduce the structure of the API calls, the available filters for the datasets in the Tourism domain, and give some general and useful information about the Tourism